MetalGanon/godot_ascii_toolkit/README.md

 This repository contains:
 - the sources of the plugin in [`addons/GodotASCIIToolKit`](./addons/GodotASCIIToolKit);
-- a minimal working [Godot project](project.godot) using that plugin (only composed of a main menu).
+- a minimal working [Godot project](project.godot) using that plugin.
+It involves a ASCII splash screen of Godot, a main menu and a credits scene.

 ```
                       ...          ...